impress-org/givewp/README.md

 * `npm run dev` - Runs a one time build for development.
 No production files are created.
 * `npm run production` - Builds the minified production files for release.

+### Composer Commands

+Give relies on a composer command to get Give ready for production.

+* `composer install --no-dev --no-scripts` - Installs only the PHP dependencies which are necessary for the production version of Give.

 ### Development Notes

 * Ensure that you have `SCRIPT_DEBUG` enabled within your wp-config.php file.
 Here's a good example of wp-config.php for debugging: